 top of page

-Northumbrian Smallpipe Basics (Dick Hensold) Review basic technique and assess the class level by enjoyably playing a few standard tunes and working on some tools refining technique.
+Northumbrian Smallpipe Basics (Dick Hensold) Review basic technique, a little reed work, and assess the class level by enjoyably playing a few of Dick's favorite tunes and working on some tools refining technique.
 New players will be welcomed into the fold.

 Class 2 Saturday 1:30-3:30 PM

-Slow Airs from the Isles (Rosalind Buda) For those who are newer to the pipes, come learn a sweet collection of slow airs from Ireland and Scotland.
+Airs and Pastorals: Uplifting Down-Tempo Tunes (Laura MacKenzie) Accessible even for those who are newer to the pipes, come learn a sweet collection of slow airs from Ireland and Scotland.
 These beautiful, haunting tunes are accessible to all and will be taught in a wholistic, heartfelt way.

 Class 4 Sunday 2-4 PM